Skip to content

 (str) –

-The primary key value to match from the source.
+The value to match from the source.
+Usually a primary key

 (optional, default: DEFAULT_RESOLUTION ) –

-The resolution name to use for filtering results.
-If not set, it will look for a default resolution.
+The resolution to use to resolve matches against If not set, it will look for a default resolution.

 • threshold